Ever wondered what people wore in old Russia? You’re not alone. Many are curious about how clothing reflects status, culture, and daily life.

 Varied in design, kokoshniks range from bold patterns to delicate elegance, suiting different occasions and reflecting the wearer’s style.

-For weddings and celebrations, the kokoshnik symbolizes femininity, grace, and tradition in Russian culture, cherished for its intricate craftsmanship and beauty.
+For weddings and celebrations, the kokoshnik symbolizes femininity, grace, and tradition in Russian costumes, cherished for its intricate craftsmanship and beauty.

 Ushanka